Kagwep/crypto-jua/README.md

 3. **SendMail**: The SendMail feature allows Crypto Jua to send notifications securely to subscribed users.
 Users receive notifications directly to their mails via Web3Mail.

+## Getting Your Protected Data Address to Receive Notifications

+Before proceeding, ensure you have your protected data address ready to receive notifications.

+1. Head to the "Protected Data" section of Crypto Jua.
+2. Protect your email data and give it a name you'll remember.
+3. Authorize this user: `0x692f81a58d9351829b2c96a4e23d8cc0e4b3919c`.
+4. Set the access number to determine the frequency of notifications you wish to receive.
+5. Note the Data Protected Address provided.
+6. Use this Data Protected Address to subscribe to the services that interest you.

 ## Usage

 To start using Crypto Jua, follow these steps: